kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 to support this source type.
 Key design aspects include:

 - API changes to introduce the new `VolumeSource` type.
-- Modifications to the Kubelet to handle mounting OCI images and artifacts.
+- Modifications to the Kubelet to handle mounting OCI images.
 - Handling image pull secrets and registry authentication.
 - The regular OCI images (that are used to create container rootfs today) can be setup similarly as a directory and mounted as a volume source.
-- For OCI artifacts, we want to convert and represent them as a directory with files.
-A single file could also be nested inside a directory.

 ### Kubernetes API